 Monthly Starting Price $6.99

-- All shared servers run on CentOS
+- All shared and cloud servers run on Fedora

 - Easy server management with cPanel and SSH